HackYourFuture-CPH/program/courses/Backend/databases/week1/assignment.md

 > Remember you can delete the `tasks.sqlite3` file and run the command again to recreate it from scratch.

 The script will also insert some sample data for you to work with, including users, tasks, and statuses.
+And the database schema will look like this:

 ```mermaid
 erDiagram